Image Matching Filtering and Refinement by Planes and Beyond

 MiHo is not rotation invariant.
 Figure~\ref{miho_rot_fig} illustrates how midpoints change with rotations.
-In the ideal MiHo configuration where the images are upright the area of the image formed in the midpoint plane is within the areas of the original ones, making a single cone when considering the images as stacked.
+In the ideal MiHo configuration, where the images are upright, the area of the image formed in the midpoint plane is within the areas of the original ones, making a single cone when considering the images as stacked.
 The area of the midpoint plane is lower than the minimum area between the two images when there is a rotation about $180^\circ$, and could degenerate to the apex of the corresponding double cone.
+In analogous way, reflections in the worst case degenerate into segments.

+Notice that a similar behavior can be observed in VSAC half homography.
+More in detail, the matrix entries of the square root decomposition $\mathrm{H}_v$ of the original homography $\mathrm{H}_m$ must not be complex.
+This implies that $\mathrm{H}_m$ must be in case multiplied by -1 if its determinant is negative since otherwise $\det(\mathrm{H}_v)=\det(\mathrm{H}_m)^{\frac{1}{2}}=\sqrt{-1}$.
+After this adjustment, all eigenvalues must be positive, so that reflections or rotation by $180^\circ$ cannot be handled, as well as any transformation which can be represented by a triangular matrix with one or two negative diagonal elements, including hence the related affine transformations.

-A simple strategy to get an almost-optimal configuration was experimentally verified to work well in practice under the observation that images acquired by cameras tend to have a possible relative rotation $\alpha$ of a multiple of $90^\circ$.
+A simple strategy to get an almost-optimal configuration with MiHo was experimentally verified to work well in practice under the observation that images acquired by cameras tend to have relative rotations which are multiples of $90^\circ$.
+The main idea is to choose the global rotation $\alpha$ which maximizes the configuration where midpoint inter-distances are between corresponding keypoint inter-distances and to adjust the images accordingly.
+This can be computed efficiently and can be extended to take into account also reflections.
+An analogous approach can be applied to VSAC.

 In detail, let us define a given input match $m_i=(\mathbf{x}_{1i},\mathbf{x}^\alpha_{2i})\in\mathcal{M}^\alpha$ and the corresponding midpoint $\mathbf{m}^\alpha_i=\frac{\mathbf{x}_{1i}+\mathbf{x}_{2i}^\alpha}{2}$, where $\mathbf{x}_{1i}\in I_1$ and $\mathbf{x}^\alpha_{2i}\in I^\alpha_2$ being the image $I_2$ rotated by $\alpha$.
 One has to choose $\alpha^\star\in\mathcal{A}=\{0,\tfrac{\pi}{2},\pi,\tfrac{3\pi}{2}\}$ to maximize the configuration for which midpoint inter-distances are between corresponding keypoint inter-distances